-The guidance was first produced prior to the adoption of the Local Development Plan.
+The Countesswells Development Framework and Phase 1 Masterplan was first produced prior to the adoption of National Planning Framework 4 and the Aberdeen Local Development Plan 2023.
+However the document remains valid, and the guidance derived from this still informs the City Council's decisions on such development in Aberdeen.

-However, the document remains valid and the guidance derived from this still informs the City Council's decisions on such development in Aberdeen.
-Therefore any queries concerning the text of the guidance should be directed to the Planning Authority for possible clarification.
+Any queries concerning the text of the document should be directed to Planning (01224 053 746 or pi@aberdeencity.gov.uk) for clarification.